Click where you see for more information

 However, Basque and, more recently, Catalonian separatists have caused strife for the Spanish government.

 Violent Basque secession group Eta killed nearly 850 people over four decades of attacks before disbanding in 2012, and disarming even more recently in 2017.
-Any peace processes started with the group were quickly quashed by further violence from them.
+Any peace processes started with Eta were quickly quashed by further violence from the group.

 Basque sentiment does not currently appear to favour secession.